Law School Celebrates 2018 Commencement

 May 25, 2018

-On Saturday, May 19, 180 graduates received Juris Doctor degrees from Lewis and Clark Law School, while others earned Masters of Studies in Law degrees and LLMs in Animal Law and Environmental, Natural Resources & Energy Law.
+On Saturday, May 19, 180 graduates received Juris Doctor degrees from Lewis & Clark Law School, while others earned Masters of Studies in Law degrees and LLMs in Animal Law and Environmental, Natural Resources & Energy Law.

 The Honorable Anna Jaeger Brown, JD ’80, Senior Judge of the United States District Court for the District of Oregon, gave 2018 graduates a heartfelt commencement address.